Chaiwat05128/FE25F1/README.md

 ### Light Sensor ZX-03

-we use red sensor to detected blue line
+we use red sensor to detected blue lin
+---

+### DfRobot Gravity: 10 DOF IMU AHRS BNO055 + BMP280

+we use it to keep the robot direction stragith and allows turn and connering to be more precise.

 ---